klionCH/memory/README.md

 4. If the cards do not match, they will flip face-down again.
 5. Continue until all pairs are matched.

-## Demo

-Include a link to a live demo or a few screenshots to showcase your game.

 ## Technologies Used

 - React
 - JavaScript
 - HTML
 - CSS

-## Contributing

-If you'd like to contribute to this project, please follow the [Contributing Guidelines](CONTRIBUTING.md).

-## License

-This project is licensed under the [MIT License](LICENSE).

-## Acknowledgements

-Special thanks to [list any third-party libraries or resources used in your project].